 Any 'fractious' animals should be penned separately.

-No person shall move any calf on to or away from a market premises unless the calf is accompanied by a valid cattle passport.
+No person may move any calf on to or away from a market premises unless the calf is accompanied by a valid cattle passport.
 The valid passport must travel to and from the market with the calf.

 The auctioneers cannot accept any calf for sale without a valid cattle passport and it is an offence to alter or deface any information in a cattle passport or use a cattle passport for any animal other than the animal for which it was granted.